 Check it out: Sforzando

-When it comes to free VSTs, Pogue is one of the best developers around.
-Sforzando is yet another great one out of their commendable catalog of free virtual instruments and is described as a highly compliant SFZ 2.0 player.
+Regarding free VSTs, Pogue is one of the best developers around.
+Sforzando is another great one out of their commendable catalog of free virtual instruments and is described as a highly compliant SFZ 2.0 player.

-In digital audio, SFZ makes for a plain text file format used to store instrument data for software synthesizers.
-While many sampler VSTs can host more commonly-used file formats (such as .wav and .mp3), SFZ was specifically created for being used in samplers and can be compared to the Native Instruments’ .nki file format (created for Kontakt libraries).
+In digital audio, SFZ makes for a plain text file format to store instrument data for software synthesizers.
+While many sampler VSTs can host more commonly used file formats (such as .wav and .mp3), SFZ was specifically created for being used in samplers and can be compared to the Native Instruments’ .nki file format (created for Kontakt libraries).

 4. Beat Zampler